nicolasleenaerts/nicolasleenaerts.github.io/_pages/about.md

 # Who is Nicolas Leenaerts?

 Well, that's me!
-A psychiatry resident at both Zorggroep Sint-Kamillus and the penitentiary of Merksplas in Belgium.
+A psychiatry resident working on Franciscus at UPC KU Leuven in Belgium, the semi-residential treatment program for patients with an alcohol use disorder, cannabis use disorder, or benzodiazepine use disorder.
 Additionally, I'm training in cognitive behavioral therapy and doing research at the KU Leuven.

 ## What is Belgium?
 Belgium is a country nestled in the heart of Western Europe.
 It's not only my home, but also the place where I went to university and where I currently work.